-The bad guys, or “phishers”, create an email that looks VERY much like an official email from some important entity, like eBay, Microsoft, Paypal, or perhaps a bank.
-The key is that the email asks you to visit some site via a link provided in the email.
+The bad guys, or “phishers”, create an email that looks VERY much like an official email from some important entity, like eBay, Microsoft, PayPal, or your bank.
+The email asks you to visit some site via a link provided in the email.
 The site it takes you to looks very official and proper.
 At that site, you’re prompted to enter personal information, typically to verify your account.

-The problem is that you’ve just handed over all your personal information to a thief.
+The problem is, you’ve just handed over all your personal information to a thief.

 The trick is that a link can look like one thing and yet take you somewhere else.
 For example,

 That looks like a link to eBay, but it’s not.
 Click on it and you’ll be taken somewhere else entirely.
 This is possible due to the way HTML and rich-text email can be encoded.

 So if you’re tempted at all, hover your mouse over the link, and look before you click.

 - The destination should match what you expect.
 Exactly.
 If the link claims to be eBay, http://ebay.hacker.com is not where you want to go.
 Nor is ebay.cc (note that it’s not “.com”).
 That’s a big red flag.

 - The actual destination should be secure.
 That means it should begin with https:.
-If the target destination for anything that claims to be secure, or account validation related begins with the regular, unsecured http:, chances are it’s not legitimate.
+If the target destination for anything that claims to be secure (or for account validation) begins with the regular, unsecured http:, chances are it’s not legitimate.

 The misleading attachment

 Another common approach phishers use is to provide you with an attachment that supposedly contains important information for you to read or review.
-One common variant uses the promise of a package shipment via one of the popular shipping services that requires you to acknowledge the attached document.
+One common variant says you have a package coming via one of the popular shipping services, and you must acknowledge an attached document.

 The problem is the attached document isn’t a document at all.
 It’s typically a mis-named file that looks like a document but is actually a program (report.doc.exe), or the “document” is in a zip file you must first open — and when you do, another program is run.